 6. How can I retain subscribers?

 Listening to customer feedback is key to retaining customers.
 Send out surveys with each subscription box and ask the customer to review the products you sent.
-You’ll see three significant benefits from this:
+There’s three significant benefits from this:

 - You’ll learn which vendors and products your customers like so you can keep improving future packages.